mahboobkarimian/tflite-build-multiplatform/README.md

+### Update for multiple platforms
+For v2.18.0:
+Either download from the build action artifacts, or fork this repo to run actions yourself.

 ### How to use
 0. Download compiled tflite from releases.
 Get tensorflow source and **checkout to the version assigned to my release**.
 1. Create a `CMakeLists.txt` for your project and link `tensorflowlite.dll.if.lib` to it.
 You also need `tensorflowlite.dll` for runtime.